nrspring/ConciseValidation/README.md

 - Full intellisense
 - Full unit-test coverage

+Features added December 2014
+- Added validation to determine if a string can be converted to a decimal

 Features added October 2013
 - Property data types for DateTime, Int and Double (previously only available for strings)
 - Added validation for Ints (Max and Min), Double (MaxValue and MinValue) and DateTime (MaxDate and MinDate)